serratus/quaggaJS/README.md

 You can check out the [examples](http://serratus.github.io/quaggaJS/examples) to get an idea of how to use QuaggaJS.
 Basically the library exposes the following API:

-### Quagga.init(config, callback)
+### Quagga.init(config)

-This method initializes the library for a given configuration (see below) and a function which is called when the loading-process has finished.
+This method initializes the library for a given configuration (see below) which also includes a callback function (`readyFunc`) which is called when Quagga is ready to start.
 The initialization process also requests for camera access if real-time detection is configured.

 ### Quagga.start()